IlijaMihajlovic/AVFoundation-Camera-App/README.md

 ![alt text](https://github.com/IlijaMihajlovic/AVFoundation-Camera-/blob/master/AVFoundation%20Camera/Images/Iphone.png)
 ___

 * One last note.
-Currently I do not have an iPhone , so I'm not able to test the camera on a real device.
+Currently, I do not have an iPhone, so I'm unable to test the app on a real device.
 I apologize in advance for possible bugs.

+Kind regards,
+Ilija

 ## License
 ```